usdoj-crt/beta-ada/_pages/_resources/polling-places-checklist.md

   <thead>
     <tr>
       <th scope="col">B</th>
-<th scope="col">Only complete this section if a passenger drop-off area is provided for voters.
+<th scope="col">Passenger Drop-off Area - Only complete this section if a passenger drop-off area is provided for voters.
 If a drop-off area is not provided to voters, go to Section C.</th>
 <th scope="col">Yes</th>
 <th scope="col">No</th>
 <th scope="col">N/A</th>